SSSP conference 2019

 Required Materials for All Submissions:

-- POSTER and ORAL PAPER : An abstract of up to 2500 characters with spaces (approx. 400 words) that describes the problem, the methods, and summarizes the main findings and implications.
+4. For Poster submissions: An abstract of up to 1500 characters /~250 words) that describes the problem, the methods, and summarizes the main findings and implications.

-6. For Symposia submissions: The moderator should provide an abstract of up to 900 characters (~150 words) that summarizes the symposium; each presenter should also provide an abstract of up to 2500 characters with spaces (approx. 400 words) that describes the problem, the methods, and summarizes the main findings and implications.
+6. For Symposia submissions: The moderator should provide an abstract of up to 900 characters (~150 words) that summarizes the symposium; each presenter should also provide an abstract of up to 1500 characters (~250 words) that describes the problem, the methods, and summarizes the main findings and implications.

 Priorities for Paper and Symposia Submissions:

-- Diverse views – Submissions that present diverse views from different labs and using various methodologies will be prioritized.
+• Diverse view - Submissions, particularly symposia, that present diverse views from different labs and using various methodologies will be prioritized;

-- Diverse approaches and samples - Presentations will be selected to balance the different types of approaches (e.g., psychometric, treatment/prevention, biological, risk factor) and samples (e.g., forensic, community, high risk; child, adult) used.
+• Diverse approaches and samples - Presentations will be selected to balance the different types of approaches (e.g., psychometric, treatment/prevention, biological, risk factor) and samples (e.g., forensic, community, high risk, child, adult) used.
 Symposia that cut across approaches, samples and age periods are of great interest;

 Evaluation Criteria for Submissions:

-The program committee will evaluate submissions across several dimensions.
+Submissions will be evaluated by the program committee across several dimensions.
 These dimensions are consistent with the past SSSP conference and NIH review criteria with additional evaluation of the points above (i.e., diverse views, diverse approaches, and novelty).
 Submissions will be evaluated on the following dimensions:

-- Diversity of research lab representation and perspectives, use of different types of approaches and/or samples, and novelty of findings
+• Diversity of research lab representation and perspectives, and use of different types of approaches and/or samples.

-- Scores generated on the above criteria will be used to rank the best submissions.
+Scores generated on the above criteria will be used to rank the best submissions.
 Then, from within the best submissions, we will balance the different types of research and perspectives to provide a diverse and broad conference program.
-Each submission will be blindly rated by at least two Program Committee members.

 Cheryl Wynne Hare Memorial Award: